Skip to content

 Highlights

 The Future Wisconsin Project, a program of WMC Foundation, addresses our state’s long-term systemic, economic challenges.
 With partner representation from business, government and education, this program seeks to bring all stakeholders of the economy to the table to develop solutions we can all implement.
-The year-long collaboration culminates with the Future Wisconsin Summit, held at the end of each year.
+WMC Foundation’s research is formally presented and complemented at the Future Wisconsin Executive Retreat, held at the end of each year.

 Research & Impact